VAT Bill Loans – Business Loans To Pay VAT Bills

 HMRC’s Payment Plans

 If you don’t manage to pay your VAT bill before the deadline, be aware that HMRC will likely take ‘enforcement action’ as a way of getting the money from you.
-In the event you are not able to pay your bill, or have missed your last deadline – don’t panic.
+In the event you can’t pay your bill, or have missed your last deadline – don’t panic.
 Contact HMRC as soon as you can, in these situations – regular, honest communication is key.

 If you don’t think you’ll be able to pay before the deadline: